 The difference between the average growth rate of cities and towns is substantial: it is about 1 percentage point per year.
-To confirm this discontinuity in growth rates between cities and towns, column (1) of Table 14 (Appendix E) presents the results of the above regression specification.
+To confirm this discontinuity in growth rates between cities and towns, column (1) of Table 14 (Supplementary Material, Appendix E) presents the results of the above regression specification.
 The estimated coefficient on $city{st}$ is indeed significantly different from zero.
-Columns (2) to (4) consider thresholds different from 10,000, and find no not across these cells.
+Columns (2)-(4) consider thresholds different from 10,000, and find no significant break in the growth rate at these alternative thresholds.
+The finding that cities grow faster than towns is in line with the different growth patterns of small versus large counties during the same period documented by Desmet and Rappaport (2017).
+More generally, the fact that cities can act as focal points of growth has been pointed out by the urban growth literature, such as Black and Henderson (1999).

-14Cities and towns can grow through the annexation of surrounding areas.
+14. Cities and towns can grow through the annexation of surrounding areas.
 For instance, the Northern Liberties District became part of Philadelphia in 1854, increasing the population of the city by as much as 39% (according to 1850 census numbers).
 To abstract from this source of population growth, I consider cities and towns in the same 20 by 20 arc minute grid cell as a single city or town, depending on whether its total population is above or below 10,000.
-What even this strategy cannot account for is the annexation of surrounding villages below 2,500 inhabitants.
+What even this strategy cannot account for is the annexation of surrounding villages below 2500 inhabitants.